 Northampton has an interesting mix of housing as there were two distinct periods of growth.
 In 1800 Northampton had a population of 7,000 but it was rapidly becoming a major centre for footwear and leather manufacture.
 The prosperity of the Town was greatly aided by the demand for footwear caused by the Napoleonic Wars.

 Further acceleration in growth was brought about firstly by the Grand Union Canal and secondly by the development of the railways.
 As a result, 100 years later the population had grown to 87,000.
 This caused a massive surge in house building particularly in the mid to late 19th century, to house those associated with the expansion in the shoe industry.
-Consequently, Northampton has large areas of Victorian and Edwardian housing in areas such as Abington, The Mounts, St James, Far Cotton and Semilong.
-This housing tends to be centred around large Victorian shoe factories.
+Consequently, Northampton has large areas of Victorian and Edwardian housing in areas such as Abington, The Mounts, St James, Far Cotton, and Semilong.
+This housing tends to be centered around large Victorian shoe factories.

 One such area is the popular area of Abington which consists of good quality terraced housing built around the late 1890s and early 1900s close to old shoe factories.